ZivoMartin/AVANCEMENT-PROJET-STAGE/playwright.md

 ### Senarios
 * A user clicks on a hypertext link, the browser loads the new page, the user then clicks on an element in the new page (2 clicks on two pages)

 * A user hovers their mouse over a hover menu and clicks on a link to another pag: No

 * The user do a copy and paste with the mouse: No

+* The user click on a combo box and selects a subbmenu: Yes